 Gone Girl (2014) Directed by David Fincher.
 With Ben Affleck, Rosamund Pike, Neil Patrick Harris, Tyler Perry, Carrie Conn and Kim Dickens.

-Adapted from the novel of the same name by the author herself, Gillian Flynn – Gone Girl is a mystery-thriller that plays as very much two separate halves.
-Being such a stickler when it comes to resisting spoilers, this is an awkward film for me to review.
-The basic premise is thus; Nick (Affleck) returns home one day to find his wife (Pike) has disappeared.
+Adapted from the Gillian Flynn novel of the same name by the author herself, Gone Girl is a mystery-thriller that plays as very much two separate halves.
+Being a stickler when it comes to resisting spoilers, this is an awkward film for me to review.
+The basic premise is thus – Nick (Affleck) returns home one day to find his wife (Pike) has disappeared.
 There are signs of struggle in the house, the police are called and an investigation begins.
 All the while, a media circus develops and Nick begins to be implicated.
-That’s all you need to know.

 I feel a little tied-up in exploring the motivations of individual characters, as the power of the film lies in the not knowing.
-Most film lovers will be aware that Rosamund Pike was nominated for an Oscar for her performance, however, so it’s no secret to say that she is sensational as Amy.
-To date, Pike has been an actress on the fringe of my radar; appearing as a steady supporting player in often forgettable fare.
-Here, she fully demonstrates what she can do given the right opportunity.
+Most film lovers will be aware that Rosamund Pike was nominated for an Oscar for her performance, however, so it’s no secret to say that she is exceptional as Amy.
+To date, Pike has been an actress on the fringe of my radar, appearing as a steady supporting player in often forgettable fare.
+Here she fully demonstrates what she can do given the right opportunity.
 Make no mistake, Gone Girl is her film.

-With Gillian Flynn’s hands-on involvement, fans of the book can perhaps rest easy knowing the film has such a strong creative nucleus.
+With Gillian Flynn’s hands-on involvement, fans of the book can perhaps rest easy knowing the film has an authentic creative nucleus.
 It isn’t Fincher’s greatest work (that bar is admittedly high), yet it is still a highly accomplished piece that offers chills and surprises aplenty.
 Love and marriage might never seem the same again.
 4.5/5